 It is okay to brag about yourself from time to time.
 You want to tell your customers what sets you apart from the competition.
-Let your clients know that you are certified, insured, accredited, etc. For this client, he is BBB accredited, a preferred Bryant supplier and has many certifications.
+Let your clients know that you are certified, insured, accredited, etc. This client, is BBB accredited, a preferred Bryant supplier, and has many certifications.
 We added the BBB and Bryant trust badge.
 We are still waiting on the certifications to fill out that section.

-The reviews we added to the site mention that his prices are fair, honest and that they are willing to go above and beyond for their clients.
+The reviews we added to the site mention that his prices are fair and honest and that they are willing to go above and beyond for their clients.